The Table

 Not Your Call to Make

 Adrien listens to your proposal to delay the shareholder meeting by one quarter.
-There is a long silence.
+Long silence.

-'Henrik, the shareholder meeting date was set by the Board in June.
-Changing it requires a board resolution and notification to shareholders under Belgian company law.
-If I move the meeting without a compelling reason, that signals to investors that something material has happened.
+'Henrik, the date was Board-set in June.
+Changing it requires a resolution and shareholder notification under Belgian company law.
+Moving it without a compelling reason signals to investors that something material has happened.
 Which, I suppose, is because something material has happened.'

-He pauses.
-'I need to think about this with legal counsel.
-I may come back to you.
-In the meantime — please send me everything.
+'I need to think about this with counsel.
+Send me everything.
 Full picture.
 I can't make governance decisions on partial information.'

-You have effectively created a second urgency track alongside the joint assessment.
-Adrien is now managing two problems: the pay gap and the question of whether the shareholder meeting should move.
-Both of these problems have the December 5th clock attached to them.
+You've created a second urgency track alongside the joint assessment.
+Adrien is now managing two problems — the pay gap and whether to move the meeting — both with the December 5th clock attached.

 -1 Compliance